Version 2026-04-18

 FBcl means 'Function Block Connection Language' which is the textual description of the graphic.
 The idea comes from ~2018.

 Graphical programming of function blocks has been common practice for decades.
 The automation control, for example Simatic-S7 or Codesys, use it with its "FBD" language (Function Block Diagrams).
 Another representative is Simulink © Mathworks.
 There are some more similar tools for that.
 But for these Function Block programming solutions ObjectOrientation is missing.
 It is also non-conform to UML.
-The OFB closes this missing relation with some enhancements in concept, using of Aggregations (UML like), and also a event control system for execution.
+The OFB closes this missing relation with some enhancements in concept, using of Aggregations (UML like), and also an event control system for execution.

 1. Resources, hints for download and work